nivshcherb/pong-ject/doc/4_keyboard.md

 <img src="https://media.tenor.com/MmP6YbJNV2sAAAAC/wow-typing.gif" alt="keyboard"/>

+Next, we will handle the *HandleInput()* step of the gameloop.
+While some game engines are more event driven, we will read the state of the keyboard every loop and using this information determine which keys are pressed.

 ## KbdInput

-Create **KbdInput** Interface.
+Again, the game and engine do not really care how we know what keys are presses, they only cares about the state of the keys.
-*KbdInput* describes the functionality required to read the state of the keyboard and test keys.
-Again, Not linux specific.
+Create *KbdInput* interface that will provide the game with the ability to test the state of any keyboard keys.

 Method      |   Description
 :--         |   :--